zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 The issuance model will be as follows:

--  Ether will be released in a currency sale at the price of 1000-2000 ether per BTC, a mechanism intended to fund the Ethereum organization and pay for development that has been used with success by other platforms such as Mastercoin and NXT.
+-  Ether will be released in a currency sale at the price of 1000-2000 ether per BTC, a mechanism intended to fund the Expanse organization and pay for development that has been used with success by other platforms such as Mastercoin and NXT.
 Earlier buyers will benefit from larger discounts.
-The BTC received from the sale will be used entirely to pay salaries and bounties to developers and invested into various for-profit and non-profit projects in the Ethereum and cryptocurrency ecosystem.
+The BTC received from the sale will be used entirely to pay salaries and bounties to developers and invested into various for-profit and non-profit projects in the Expanse and cryptocurrency ecosystem.
 -  0.099x the total amount sold (60102216 ETH) will be allocated to the organization to compensate early contributors and pay ETH-denominated